Sarah-Bue/budget-buddy/README.md

 Budget Buddy is a Python command line interface (CLI) application designed to help users manage their finances.
 Users can input their expenses and choose from a variety of views to break down their spending habits.

-The program automatically syncs all inputs to a Google Sheet to ensure storage of and access to the expense details even outside of Budget Buddy.
+The program automatically syncs all inputs to Google Sheets to ensure storage of and access to the expense details even outside of Budget Buddy.

 Visit the deployed application [here](https://budget-buddy-expense-tracker-f207bb189dc1.herokuapp.com/).